The Pentagon is tracking an out-of-control Chinese rocket expected to crash into Earth

-It sounds like the plotline for a Bruce Willis movie: The Pentagon said Tuesday it's tracking a large Chinese rocket that's out of control and expected to reenter Earth's atmosphere this weekend.
-The US Space Command is tracking the trajectory, Defense Department spokesperson Mike Howard said in a statement cited by CNN and expects the Chinese Long March 5B rocket's appearance "around May 8."
+It sounds like the plot of a Bruce Willis movie: The Pentagon says it's tracking a large Chinese rocket that's out of control and expected to reenter Earth's atmosphere this weekend.
+The US Space Command is tracking the trajectory, Defense Department spokesperson Mike Howard said in a statement cited by CNN, and expects the Chinese Long March 5B rocket's appearance "around May 8."

 Howard said the rocket's exact entry point won't be known until within hours of reentry, but daily updates on its location will be provided at the Space Track website.